JohnL3/milestone-project-four/testing_doc.md

 - When I click this again i expect it to close : True
 - When I click the recipes link I expect to be taken to the recipe page : True
 - When I click the signup/login link I expect to be taken to the signup/login page : True

+If a user has logged in

+- I would expect to see a link to the users page : True
+- I would expect to see logout : True

+If a user then logs out I would expect list just to show recipes and signup/login : True